AfricArxiv/hub-and-search-portal/README.md

 ### By Type Filtering
-- Search by region = Africa* or By other smart features
+- Search by region = Africa* - each country and by other specific identifiers

 1) Repositories
 - https://v2.sherpa.ac.uk/view/repository_by_country/002.html // API requirements https://v2.sherpa.ac.uk/opendoar/api.html